 How to Make the Best Chocolate-Covered Strawberries

-Your chocolate-covered strawberries will only taste as good as the ingredients you use, so get the best you can.
+Your chocolate-covered strawberries will only taste as good as the ingredients you use, so always choose the best you can:

 - Bigger berries don't always taste better, especially if they're not in season.
-Go ahead and taste one before you buy.
-Choose berries with no soft spots, and fringed with fresh green leaves.
-Bonus points if they come with a stem attached.
-Stems make an attractive presentation and they're handy for dipping—just trim them to a uniform length.
+If you can, taste one before you buy.
+Choose berries that are fringed with fresh green leaves and that have no soft spots on the fruit itself.
+Bonus points if the strawberries come with a stem attached.
+Stems make an attractive presentation and they're handy for dipping — just trim them to a uniform length.
 No stems?
-No problem—we'll deal with that later.
+No problem — we'll deal with that later.

 - Same goes for the chocolate.
 Whether you use dark, milk, or white chocolate, choose something you've tasted and liked.
 Better quality chocolate contains more cocoa butter, and will be smoother and glossier when it melts.

 - To keep berries fresh, plan on dipping them within two days of buying them.